Where Sports Betting is Legal Now

 Arizona

 Arizona passed its sports betting bill in April 2021, allowing for online wagering and some of the nation's first in-stadium sportsbooks.
-Its quickly becoming one of the most popular states to place a bet.
+It has quickly become one of the most popular states to place a bet.

-The first online sportsbooks went live Sept.
-9, the first day of the 2021 NFL season.
-18 operators, including BetMGM, Caesars, and FanDuel, now operate in Arizona, with room for two more.
+The first online sportsbooks went live on Sept.
+9, 2021, the first day of the NFL season.
+Eighteen operators, including BetMGM, Caesars, and FanDuel, now operate in Arizona, with room for two more.

-Earlier that month FanDuel started taking in-person at the Footprint Center, home of the Phoenix Suns and Mercury, while Caesars opened up its sportsbook at Chase Field, home of the Arizona Diamondbacks.
+Earlier that month, FanDuel started taking in-person bets at the Footprint Center, home of the Phoenix Suns and Mercury, while Caesars opened its sportsbook at Chase Field, home of the Arizona Diamondbacks.

-BetMGM is working on a similar venture at State Farm Stadium, home of the Arizona Cardinals, while DraftKings is expected to unveil a betting hub at the Scottsdale golf course that hosts the Waste Management Open.
+BetMGM has established a similar venture at State Farm Stadium, home of the Arizona Cardinals, and DraftKings unveiled a betting hub at the Scottsdale golf course that hosts the Waste Management Open.

 Arkansas